trentapple/llama.vscode/resources/help.md

 - In Llama Agent click the button for selecting a model (completion, chat, embeddings, tools)
 - In llama-vscode menu select "Completion models..." (or chat, embeddings, tools)
 - Select an env.
 This will select the models, which are part of the env

+## Rules

+### What are rules
+Rules are additional user instructions that are added to the system prompt when an agent request is sent to the AI model.
+They are stored in a file, created by the user in a plain text or markdown format.
+As llama-vscode provides the possibility to change the system prompt for the agents, additional instructions can be added to the system prompt and the result will be the same.
+The difference is that the rules from a file will be added to each agent system prompt on the fly.

+### How to use them
+The rules are optional.
+You could use rules file to add instructions to the system prompt - code writing conventions, code formatting, additional information about the project, etc.

+There are two ways to configure rules:
+- Create a new rules file under name llama-vscode-rules.md in the root of the project.
+- In llama-vscode setting Agent_rules enter a path to a rules file.
+It could be relative to the project root or absolute path.
+If this is specified, the file llama-vscode-rules.md will be ignored.

 ## Statusbar